piecepackr/piecepackr/README.rst

 How should I Print & Play my piecepack?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Print-and-Play pdf's produced by the ``make_pnp`` function are designed to be used in three different ways:
+The Print-and-Play pdf's produced by the ``save_print_and_play`` function can be configured in two different ways:

+single-sided
-- Print single-sided on label paper, cut out the labels, and apply to components (in the material of your choice).
-- Print single-sided on paper(board), apply adhesive to the back, fold over in half "hot-dog-style", and cut out the components.
-One will need to to some additional folding and application of adhesive/tape in order to construct the dice and pawns.
+    Print single-sided on label paper, cut out the labels, and apply to components (in the material of your choice) or print single-sided on paper(board), apply adhesive to the back, fold over in half "hot-dog-style", and cut out the components.
+One will need to to some additional folding and application of adhesive/tape in order to construct the dice, pawns, and pyramids.
 One can build more dice/pawns/pawn belts if you cut them out *before* folding the paper(board) in half but if you don't do so you should still have all the "standard" piecepack components.

+double-sided
-- Print double-sided on paper(board) and cut out the components.
-One will need to do some additional folding and application of adhesive/tape in order to construct the dice and pawns.
+    Print double-sided on paper(board) and cut out the components.
+One will need to do some additional folding and application of adhesive/tape in order to construct the dice, pawns, and pyramids.

 The `Piecepack Wiki <www.ludism.org/ppwiki>`_ has a page on `making piecepacks <http://www.ludism.org/ppwiki/MakingPiecepacks>`_.
 The BoardGameGeek `Print-and-Play Wiki <https://boardgamegeek.com/wiki/page/Print_and_Play_Games#>`_ also has lots of good info like how to `quickly make coins uisng an arch punch <https://boardgamegeek.com/thread/507240/making-circular-tokens-and-counters-arch-punch>`_.